Wolkabout/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad/README.md

 The file should look like this:
 ```
-ssid_name=default_value
+wifi_network_name=default_value
 wifi_network_security_type=default_value
-ssid_password=default_value
+wifi_network_password=default_value
 device_key=default_value
 device_password=default_value
 ```

 Change default values with your own.
-WLAN parameters with your own.
+WiFI parameters with your own.
+For wifi_network_security_type insert one of follow WEP, WPA, WPA2 or OPEN.
 The device_key and device_password you will get when you create your device on [WolkAbout IoT platform 2.0](https://wolkabout.com/assets/User-Manual-for-Web-Application.pdf).

 ### Creating device on Wolkabout platform